blackcms/blog/README.md

 This is an addon of **BlackCMS**.

-It includes the main features for management: posts, categories and tags.
+It includes the main features for managing posts, categories and tags.

 ## Usage